 By affirmative vote of a majority of the TSUS Board of Regents, the Board shall elect the president.
 The president shall hold office without a fixed term and at the pleasure of the Board.
-The president shall not have tenure as president, but may hold tenure as member of the faculty when such tenure has been approved by the Board.

 The Board has delegated to the Chancellor and the Chancellor has delegated to the President the responsibility for the appointment and dismissal of all other administrative officers of the College, including vice presidents, deans, directors, department chairpersons, and their equivalents.